 Current Deviation - Premium Indicator

-‘Today’s Range’ shows you what is today’s market range so far and it gives you live market range to understand how volatile current market is.
-‘Short Diff’ and ‘Long Diff’ plot the difference of today’s range compared with Short and Long Ranges respectively.
-These two values are very important, as these two tells you whether current market is too much stretched compared to Short or Long term or not.
-If its positive number, it means current market has not crossed the respective range; whereas negative number will mean it has moved beyond what it did during Short or Long term periods.
-Now the numerical values of those two will indicate how seriously it has stretched beyond its Short and Long term regular movements over selected periods.
+‘Today’s Range’ shows you today’s market range so far and gives you the live market range to understand how volatile the current market is.
+‘Short Diff’ and ‘Long Diff’ plot the difference between today’s range compared with the Short and Long Ranges, respectively.
+These two values are very important, as they inform you whether the current market is too stretched compared to the Short or Long-term range.
+If it’s a positive number, it means the current market has not crossed the respective range, whereas a negative number means it has moved beyond what it did during the Short or Long-term periods.
+Now, the numerical values of these two will indicate how seriously it has stretched beyond its Short- and Long-term regular movements over the selected periods.

-This indicator works on any market, any instrument.
-Now number of days data loaded on your chart needs to be more than your selected ‘Short-Term Period’ and ‘Long-Term Period’ in the settings.
-But if you forget, it will remind you with a text like it is shown in Image -2 so that you can load more data on your chart.
+This indicator works on any market, and any instrument.
+Now, the number of days' data loaded on your chart needs to be more than your selected ‘Short-Term Period’ and ‘Long-Term Period’ in the settings.
+However, if you forget, it will remind you with a text, as shown in Image 2, so that you can load more data onto your chart.

-Now settings marked within red rectangle in Image -4 are default settings and it is highly recommended not to change these settings for proper functioning of this indicator.
+The settings marked within the red rectangle in Image 4 are default settings, and it is highly recommended not to change these settings for the proper functioning of this indicator.
+If you still have any further queries, feel free to watch the video tutorial above to learn how this indicator and its settings work.

 If you still have any further query, please do watch the video tutorial by clicking here.